-(6) Performing professional services which have not been authorized by the patient or his or her legal representative.
+(6) Performing professional services that have not been authorized by the patient or his or her legal representative.

-(7) Performing any procedure or prescribing any therapy which, by the prevailing standards of chiropractic practice, would constitute experimentation on a human subject without first obtaining full, informed, and written consent.
+(7) Performing any procedure or prescribing any therapy that, by the prevailing standards of chiropractic practice, would constitute experimentation on a human subject without first obtaining full, informed, and written consent.

-(10) Conduct which evidences unfitness to practice chiropractic.
+(10) Conduct that evidences unfitness to practice chiropractic.

 (11) Addiction to narcotics, habitual drunkenness, or rendering professional services to a patient if the chiropractor is intoxicated or under the influence of drugs.